5 reasons to use candidate experience surveys

 4. Perceptions of company culture

 With company culture, it’s easy to believe that yours is ideal.
-Especially when you’re always in “sales mode” when it comes to potential employees.
-You want them to see all the great things your organization has to offer, and walk away understanding what the company values.
+Especially when you’re always in “sales mode” regarding potential employees.
+You want them to see all the great things your organization has to offer and walk away understanding what the company values.

 Surveying candidates on their experiences around culture can be very insightful.
 When collecting this type of data, you might find there are micro-cultures within your company.
 It's good to understand this as it will help you call awareness to how candidates in different departments perceive the brand and culture.